 At age 10, Julie took her first college level course online via edx.org called Super Earths and Life.
 She passed the class with an average grade of 96%.
 She later took another course in public speaking where she earned a final grade of 100%.

 On July 15, 2015 Julie watched the live NASA broadcast about the New Horizons space craft waking up from its sleep at the Harvard-Smithsonian Center for Astrophysics.
 That night she won a trivia contest and received a 3D printed model of New Horizons that was made at NASA JPL.

 Also in the summer of 2015 Julie started to learn how to grind a mirror for an 8-inch telescope which she will build herself.
 She is being taught by Michael Mattei, a former optics engineer from Lincoln Labs.

 Julie started middle school in the fall of 2015.
 She was involved in a lot of activities in school, student council, chess club, yearbook club, chorus, select chorus, drama club, the spelling bee, and SADD (Students Against Destructive Decisions).

 She started going to the public observatory nights at the Clay Center, located at the Dexter Southfield School in Brookline, MA.
-She learned how to operate the 24-inch telescope, and helps at times with the public giving information and answering questions.
+She learned how to operate the 24-inch telescope, and helps at times with the public tours, giving information and answering questions.